What are the current issues involving Diablo Canyon and what is Mothers for Peace doing about them?

 Nuclear reactors supply plutonium for nuclear weapons.
 Nuclear power plants typically produce a net of about 200 kilograms of plutonium per year for each 1,000 megawatts of electric power generating capacity.
 Diablo Canyon reactors have produced over 25,000 pounds of plutonium thus far.

 Nuclear power is expensive.
-Conservative estimates range between $6 and $12 billion per reactor and is predicted to rise.
+Conservative estimates of the costs to operate a nuclear plant range between $6 and $12 billion per reactor and is predicted to rise.
 It is also heavily subsidized by the Federal Government in loan guarantees for construction, funds for research and development, and the search for a solution to the problem of radioactive waste storage.
 Insurance in the event of a major disaster – the Price-Anderson Act – requires the nuclear industry to pay for only the first $10 billion for deaths, injuries, and property.
 It is not possible to insure your personal property in the event of a radioactive release.

 The Department of Homeland Security, the CIA, and the FBI have determined that nuclear facilities are targets of terrorists.
 Nuclear power plants were certainly not designed to withstand attacks by large airliners loaded with fuel, such as those that crashed into the World Trade Center and Pentagon.